-According to research published by the FBI, phishing was the most common form of cybercrime that took place in 2020.
+According to research published by the FBI, phishing is one of the most common forms of cybercrime.
 Phishing attacks nearly doubled from 114,702 incidents in 2019 to 241,324 incidents in 2020.

 The three most common types of phishing scams are:

-- Email phishing: The most common form of phishing attacks are conducted via email messages.
+- Email phishing: The most common form of phishing attacks come through email messages.
 This type of attack typically involves a fraudster sending an email that informs the recipient that their account has been "compromised" and they need to reset their password.
 The goal of email phishing is to get the recipient to willingly disclose their private login credentials or any other sensitive information the fraudster might want.

-- Vishing: Vishing follows the same concept as phishing attacks, but it's conducted over a voice call.
+- Vishing: Vishing follows the same concept as phishing attacks, but fraudsters use a voice call.
 A popular vishing attack is the "extended vehicle warranty" scam.
-The recipient receives a call informing them that their vehicle's extended warranty is expiring, and they need to disclose their banking credentials to ensure the new warranty is properly set up.
+Bad actors call a potential victim to inform them that their vehicle's extended warranty is expiring, and they need to disclose their banking credentials to ensure the new warranty is properly set up.

 - Smishing: This is a type of phishing attack that uses SMS text to target unknowing victims.
-The tactics used in smishing are very similar to how an email phishing attack would play out; the recipient receives a text informing them that their account (online banking, PayPal, etc) has been compromised and they need to share their current login information to gain access to the account.
+Smishing tactics are very similar to how an email phishing attack works.
+Fraudsters send a text informing victims that their account (online banking, PayPal, etc.) has been compromised and they need to share their current login information to gain access to the account.
 Once the fraudster has the login credentials, they can change the password and block the victim from accessing the account.

 Identity theft can take many forms.
 It can come from an insider threat, where a disaffected employee steals personal information and payment details, it can come from a data breach, or it can come from a fraudster digging through someone's trash.